PROGRAMS

 Education

 An important part of our mission is to educate people about the sustainable alternatives developed elsewhere that can be adapted to our unique climatic, geographic and cultural conditions.
-For instance, we have organized an evening presentation by two of Alaska’s hydrogen fuel cell experts – to present and discuss the issues surrounding the potential use of fuel cells in Alaska.
-In the past we have developed both large conferences and small workshops on issues relating to sustainable development.
+For instance, we have developed both large conferences and small workshops on issues relating to sustainable development.

 Project Development

-ACAT staff and members lead and assist with projects to research, demonstrate and apply sustainable economic development technologies.
+ACAT board directors and members lead and assist with projects to research, demonstrate and apply sustainable economic development technologies.
 Some of our past projects are highlighted elsewhere on this site, and we are currently seeking funding for projects to:

 Do you believe Alaskans can have meaningful jobs AND a healthy environment?
 Do you want to support efforts to develop a diverse, stable and sustainable Alaskan economy?
 Please help us by becoming a member!